Choose your approach

 Use the Generated Files output

-When Data Analysis mode is enabled, the action produces a Generated Files variable containing any files created during processing.
+When Code Execution & File Creation is enabled, the action produces a Generated Files variable containing any files created during processing.
 Reference this variable in subsequent steps or download the files from the results panel.

 Advanced: attach a file-creation Workflow to Agents